Campa Cola: Current operations

-Reliance Consumer Products (RCPL), the fast-moving consumer goods arm and subsidiary of Reliance Retail Ventures (RRVL), on 9th March 2023 announced the relaunch of the iconic brand, Campa.
+Reliance Consumer Products (RCPL), a subsidiary of Reliance Retail Ventures (RRVL), on 9 March 2023 announced the relaunch of the Campa brand.

 The Campa portfolio will initially include Campa Cola, Campa Lemon and Campa Orange in the sparkling beverage category.

+Reliance Industries (RIL) has also acquired soft drink brand Sosyo from Surat-based Hajoori.
+Reliance Consumer Products Ltd (RCPL) announced it would acquire a 50 percent equity stake in Gujarat-headquartered Sosyo Hajoori Beverages Pvt Ltd (SHBPL).
+The company owns and operates a beverage business under the flagship brand ‘Sosyo’.
+Existing promoters, the Hajoori family, will continue to own the remaining stake in SHBPL.